pcraig3/taxgpt/md/about.md

 Some other tax filing products offer a free tier but then they try to undermine your confidence before you hit ‘submit’ — either suggesting you could get more money back with a paid verison, or recommending you have an expert look it over.

-The main reason that Canadians don’t file on their own is a lack of confidence.
-Marketing campaigns and ‘dark design’ patterns often intentionally reinforce the mistaken notion that tax filing is something best left to professionals.
+Government of Canada research has identified a [“lack of confidence”](https://cds-snc.github.io/claim-tax-benefits-documentation/research/#barriers) as the main reason that Canadians don’t file on their own.
+Marketing campaigns and ‘dark design’ patterns often intentionally reinforce the mistaken notion that tax filing is best left to professionals.
+However, [providing a well-designed experience](https://cds-snc.github.io/claim-tax-benefits-documentation/research/#what-do-tax-filers-need-in-order-to-file-taxes-without-assistance) greatly reduces peoples’ uncertainty about filing for themselves.

 We don’t need “voting professionals” to fill out ballots for us during elections; similarly, most Canadians are capable of filing their own returns with the right tool and some encouragement.

 That’s why I highlight Wealthsimple Tax specifically.
+It’s a well-designed, completely free tax-filing product without paid-for ‘premium’ features or trying to upsell you to an expert.

-If you know of another free tax-filing product without dark design patterns, please reach out.
+If you believe another free tax-filing product without dark design patterns should be featured by TaxGPT, [get in touch](mailto:paul@pcraig3.ca) and I’ll look into it.

-### There’s a problem with the quiz
+### “There’s a problem with the quiz”

 Great, that’s just the feedback I am looking for.
 Please reach out and I will do my best to address it.

 Just note that the quiz tries to simplify the tax journey for people with a modest income and/or a simple tax scenario.
-It isn’t trying to cover every possibility — I am trying to simplify things for the huge number of people that [use EFILE to file their taxes](https://www.canada.ca/en/revenue-agency/corporate/about-canada-revenue-agency-cra/individual-income-tax-return-statistics.html) each year.
+It doesn’t try to cover every possibility — I want to simplify things for the huge number of people that are likely paying someone else [to EFILE for them](https://www.canada.ca/en/revenue-agency/corporate/about-canada-revenue-agency-cra/individual-income-tax-return-statistics.html) every year.